The page has been translated by Gen AI.

 Service Overview

 Event Streams provides fully managed creation and configuration of the open source Apache Kafka for large-scale, massive message data processing.
-Samsung Cloud Platform automates the creation and configuration of Apache Kafka through a web-based console, and users can configure the main components of Apache Kafka—Broker, Zookeeper, and AKHQ—in a single or clustered form.
+Samsung Cloud Platform automates the creation and configuration of Apache Kafka through a web-based Console, and users can configure the main components of Apache Kafka, such as Broker, Zookeeper, and AKHQ, in a single or cluster form.

 Provided Features